Temple of Philae: The Sacred Island Sanctuary of Isis

 What was the Temple of Philae used for?

-It was a sacred site dedicated to the goddess Isis, where rituals of healing, birth, and resurrection were performed.
-It was also a pilgrimage destination and one of the last functioning temples of ancient Egyptian religion.
+It was a sacred sanctuary dedicated to Isis, where rituals of healing, birth, and resurrection were performed.

 Where is the Temple of Philae now?